 Your biceps will also be targeted.

-Equipment that can be used to perform the exercise
+Equipment used to perform the exercise

 - Curl Bar